Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: Introduction

 \textit{Fourth}, we propose forest-connected RIS as an additional BD-RIS family to reach a trade-off between performance and circuit complexity.
 Forest-connected RIS serves as a bridge between single- and tree-connected RIS.
 We propose a low-complexity iterative algorithm to optimize forest-connected RIS.
 Numerical results show that forest-connected RIS achieves the same performance as group-connected RIS, while reducing the circuit complexity by $2.4$ times.

 \textit{Organization}: In Section~\ref{sec:system-model}, we introduce the graph theoretical modeling of BD-RIS.
 In Section~\ref{sec:BD-RIS-Architecture-Design}, we derive tree- and forest-connected RIS architectures and provide two examples of tree-connected RIS.
 In Section~\ref{sec:design-su-miso} we provide a global optimal closed-form solution to optimize tree-connected RIS and an iterative approach to optimize forest-connected RIS.
 In Section~\ref{sec:results}, we evaluate the performance of the proposed BD-RISs.
 Finally, Section~\ref{sec:conclusion} concludes this work.
+For reproducible research, the simulation code is available at \url{https://github.com/matteonerini/bdris-utilizing-graph-theory}.

 \textit{Notation}: Vectors and matrices are denoted with bold lower and bold upper letters, respectively.
 Scalars are represented with letters not in bold font. $\Re\left\{ a\right\} $, $\Im\left\{ a\right\} $, $\left|a\right|$, $\arg\left(a\right)$, and $a^{*}$ refer to the real part, imaginary part, modulus, phase, and the complex conjugate of a complex scalar $a$, respectively. $\left[\mathrm{\mathbf{a}}\right]_{i}$ and $\left\Vert \mathbf{a}\right\Vert $ refer to the $i$th element and $l_{2}$-norm of a vector $\mathrm{\mathbf{a}}$, respectively. $\mathrm{\mathbf{A}}^{T}$, $\mathrm{\mathbf{A}}^{H}$, $\left[\mathrm{\mathbf{A}}\right]_{i,j}$, and $\Vert\mathbf{A}\Vert$ refer to the transpose, conjugate transpose, $\left(i,j\right)$th element, and $l_{2}$-norm of a matrix $\mathbf{A}$, respectively. $\mathbf{A\sim B}$ means that the matrices $\mathbf{A}$ and $\mathbf{B}$ are equivalent. $\mathbb{R}$ and $\mathbb{C}$ denote real and complex number set, respectively. $j=\sqrt{-1}$ denotes imaginary unit. $\mathbf{0}$ and $\mathbf{I}$ denote an all-zero matrix and an identity matrix, respectively. $\mathcal{CN}\left(\mathbf{0},\mathbf{I}\right)$ denotes the distribution of a circularly symmetric complex Gaussian random vector with mean vector $\mathbf{0}$ and covariance matrix $\mathbf{I}$ and $\sim$ stands for ``distributed as''. diag$\left(\mathbf{a}\right)$ refers to a diagonal matrix with diagonal elements being the vector $\mathbf{a}$. diag$\left(\mathrm{\mathbf{A}}_{1},\ldots,\mathrm{\mathbf{A}}_{N}\right)$ refers to a block diagonal matrix with blocks being $\mathrm{\mathbf{A}}_{1},\ldots,\mathrm{\mathbf{A}}_{N}$.